Q: Can you provide information about the courts, booking and costs?

 - Anybody who wishes to take lessons with the club’s pros must be a member of the club.

-- In the event of rain, all efforts are made to provide an opportunity for make-up classes if space is available.
+- In the event of rain, all efforts are made to provide an opportunity for in-house lectures rather than 'make-up'.

 Q: Are there summer camps?